 Responsible for the doctoral project: Dinah Zank, M.A.

 Funded by: URPP Asia and Europe

-Doctoral committee: Prof. Dr. Hans Bjarne Thomsen, Art History Institute, Section for East Asian Art/URPP Asia and Europe; Prof. Dr. Angelika Malinar, Indology, Institute of Indo-Germanic Studies, Department of Indology/URPP Asia and Europe; Prof. Dr. Monica Juneja, Global Art History / Cluster of Excellence Asia and Europe in a Global Context, Heidelberg
+Doctoral committee: Prof. Dr. Hans Bjarne Thomsen, Art History Institute, Section for East Asian Art/URPP Asia and Europe; Prof. Dr. Angelika Malinar, Institute of Asian and Oriental Studies, Indian Studies/URPP Asia and Europe; Prof. Dr. Monica Juneja, Global Art History / Cluster of Excellence Asia and Europe in a Global Context, Heidelberg